-Adopt the CEQA determination that the proposed action is not defined as a project, and Adopt the resolution to continue collecting the Standby Charge for fiscal year 2018/19.
+Adopt the resolution to continue the Standby Charge for fiscal year 2020/21.

-Fiscal Impact: Collect \$43.6 million (approximately) through the continuation of the Standby Charge in fiscal year 2018/19 and apply it to the RTS Charge obligation of participating member agencies.
+Fiscal Impact: Collect \$43.8 million (approximately) through the continuation of the Standby Charge in fiscal year 2020/21 that would be applied towards the RTS Charge obligation of the participating member agencies.